MurtazaBadshah121/SnakeAi_custom/README.md

 # SnakeAi_custom
-This is a simple Q - Learning model coded manually to showcase how the algorithm can learn to get to the destination overtime.
+This is a simple Q - Learning model coded manually and also using tensorflow to showcase how the algorithm can learn to get to the destination overtime.